 *Addendum: Grandmama went to join Grandaddy early in 2013.
 She sure did love all of us, but I know she sure was glad to be back with her beloved Jay.

-You’ll need: Baking Powder, Graham Crumbs, Dark Brown Sugar, Cinnamon, Vanilla, Salt, Flour, Ginger, Eggs*, Butter, sugar, and pears.
+To make Chewy Pear Bars you’ll need: Baking Powder, Graham Crumbs, Dark Brown Sugar, Cinnamon, Vanilla, Salt, Flour, Ginger, Eggs*, Butter, sugar, and pears.

 *Four eggs are pictured but you’ll only need three.
 I’ve been developing and tweaking this recipe for a bit and found it does much better with one less egg, but this is the picture I have so we’re going with it 🙂